maxbrzr/hyper-har/README.md

 - weakly supervised adaptation with a single closed-form MAP-EM update

 The adaptation steps are source-free at deployment, gradient-free, and operate only on the classifier embedding space.
-The camera-ready paper is included at [paper/baya-har_cam-ready.pdf](paper/baya-har_cam-ready.pdf).
+The paper is included at [paper/baya-har_cam-ready.pdf](paper/baya-har_cam-ready.pdf).

 ## Repository layout